cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

 * S: Supported, P: Partially Supported, U: Unsupported

 1. (S) Changing the `ChainId`
+2. (S) Changing the `Height` (resetting to 0): as long as chains remember to increment the revision number in their chain-id.
+3. (S) Changing the `ProofSpecs`: this should be changed if the proof structure needed to verify IBC proofs is changed across the upgrade.
+Ex: Switching from an IAVL store, to a SimpleTree Store.
+4. (S) Changing the `UpgradePath`: this might involve changing the key under which upgraded clients and consensus states are stored in the upgrade store, or even migrating the upgrade store itself.
+5. (S) Upgrading to a backwards compatible version of IBC
-2. (P) Changing the `UnbondingPeriod`: chains may increase the unbonding period with no issues.
+6. (P) Changing the `UnbondingPeriod`: chains may increase the unbonding period with no issues.
 However, decreasing the unbonding period may irreversibly break some counterparty clients.
 Thus, it is not recommended that chains reduce the unbonding period.
-3. (S) Changing the `Height` (resetting to 0): as long as chains remember to increment the revision number in their chain-id.
-4. (S) Changing the `ProofSpecs`: this should be changed if the proof structure needed to verify IBC proofs is changed across the upgrade.
-Ex: Switching from an IAVL store, to a SimpleTree Store.
-5. (S) Changing the `UpgradePath`: this might involve changing the key under which upgraded clients and consensus states are stored in the upgrade store, or even migrating the upgrade store itself.
-6. (U) Migrating the IBC store: the store location is negotiated by the connection.
-7. (S) Upgrading to a backwards compatible version of IBC
-8. (U) Upgrading to a non-backwards compatible version of IBC: the version is negotiated on connection handshake.
-9. (U) Changing parameters that are customizable by relayers like `TrustLevel` and `TrustingPeriod`, `max_clock_drift`
-10. (P) Changing the Tendermint LightClient algorithm: Changes to the light client algorithm that do not change the [ClientState](../../crates/ibc/src/clients/ics07_tendermint/client_state.rs#ClientState) or [ConsensusState](../../crates/ibc/src/clients/ics07_tendermint/consensus_state.rs#ConsensusState) struct may be supported, provided that the counterparty is also upgraded to support the new light client algorithm.
+7. (P) Changing the Tendermint LightClient algorithm: Changes to the light client algorithm that do not change the [ClientState](../../crates/ibc/src/clients/ics07_tendermint/client_state.rs#ClientState) or [ConsensusState](../../crates/ibc/src/clients/ics07_tendermint/consensus_state.rs#ConsensusState) struct abstraction may be supported, provided that the counterparty is also upgraded to support the new light client algorithm.
 Changes that require updating the `ClientState` and `ConsensusState` structs themselves are theoretically possible by providing a path to translate an older ClientState struct into the new ClientState struct; however this is not currently implemented.
+8. (U) Migrating the IBC store: the store location is negotiated by the connection.
+9. (U) Upgrading to a non-backwards compatible version of IBC: the version is negotiated on connection handshake.
+10. (U) Changing parameters that are customizable by relayers like `TrustLevel` and `TrustingPeriod`, `max_clock_drift`

 #### Upgrade Process Step-by-step